TRUMPF-IoT/cdeDocs/docs/Concepts/SensorPipelineModel.md

 ### Sensor Consumers

-Sensor Consumers are things that obtain sensor values from other things (and typically transfer them to other systems).
-An example is the AXOOM IoTHub Sender that can be configured to get data from arbitrary things and send them to the AXOOM IoTHub using configurable parameters like sample rate, buffer sizes etc.
+Sensor Consumers are Things that obtain sensor values from other things (and typically transfer them to other systems).
+An example is the IoTHub Sender that can be configured to get data from arbitrary things and send them to an IoTHub using configurable parameters like sample rate, buffer sizes etc.

 The Sensor Consumer Model lets developers provide information about which things/properties their plug-in is consuming, as well as mechanisms (TSM messages), through which additional things can be added (or removed/modified) to the consumer ("Thing Subscriptions").